-Litigation may arise in connection with the acquisition by Illumina, which could be costly, prevent consummation of the acquisition, divert management's attention and otherwise materially harm our business.
+Litigation may arise in connection with the proposed acquisition by Illumina, which could be costly and divert management's attention and otherwise materially harm our business.

-Regardless of the outcome of any future litigation related to the acquisition by Illumina, such litigation may be time-consuming and expensive and may distract our management from running the day-to-day operations of our business.
-The litigation costs and diversion of management's attention and resources to address the claims and counterclaims in any litigation related to the acquisition by Illumina may materially adversely affect our business, financial condition and operating results.
-If the acquisition is not consummated for any reason, litigation could be filed in connection with the failure to consummate the acquisition.
-Any litigation related to the acquisition may result in negative publicity or an unfavorable impression of us, which could adversely affect the price of our common stock, impair our ability to recruit or retain employees, damage our relationships with our customers and suppliers, or otherwise materially harm our operations and financial performance.
+Certain lawsuits were filed in connection with the Merger Agreement and the Merger which have since been voluntarily dismissed.
+However, additional lawsuits may also be filed challenging the disclosures contained in the proxy statement and/or challenging other aspects of the proposed acquisition by Illumina.
+Regardless of the outcome of any future litigation related to the proposed acquisition by Illumina, such litigation may be time-consuming and expensive and may distract our management from running the day-to-day operations of our business.
+The litigation costs and diversion of management's attention and resources to address the claims and counterclaims in any litigation related to the proposed acquisition by Illumina may materially adversely affect our business, financial condition and operating results.
+Litigation related to the proposed acquisition may result in negative publicity or an unfavorable impression of us, which could adversely affect the price of our common stock, impair our ability to recruit or retain employees, damage our relationships with our customers and suppliers, or otherwise materially harm our operations and financial performance.